Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Evaluation

-\prettyref{lst:const_frames} presents a second example of a \lstinline*const_cast*.
+\prettyref{lst:const_frames} presents a fair example of a Modifiability case with Non Indicative identifiers.
 This example is taken from component \emph{Base} and belongs to the method \emph{CaptureStackTrace} which is used to collect frames in the execution stack.
 It is interesting and complements the one discussed in \prettyref{lst:const_nonConst_tznImpl} because the type qualifier \lstinline*const* is being added to a value in this case.
 In this case, the type conversion is a parameter for the function call \lstinline*TraceStackFramePointers*.
-The function in lines 1-3 returns the total number of the frames for the stack.
+The function in Lines 1-3 returns the total number of the frames for the stack.
 The \emph{source} identifier is \lstinline*frames* which has the type \lstinline+void**+ and it represents the pointer to the stack frames.
 Line 5 of \prettyref{lst:const_frames} shows the function declaration.
 The \emph{destination} identifier is \emph{}\emph{\lstinline+out_trace+} with the type \lstinline+const void**+.
 Being able to check the stack is vital for debugging but at the same time, the stack should be protected during debugging.
 The \lstinline*const_cast* is required in this case to protect the stack frames from inadvertent manipulation while the developer is inspecting the stack.
 Here, we see an instance where the cast is necessary but the identifier for the \emph{destination} is not descriptive enough.
-The advantage of our approach is we are able to bring this to the notice of the developer who may choose to use a more meaningful identifier for the \emph{destination}.
+A more meaningful \emph{destination} identifier would allow for greater clarity in the code. \\